HobnobMancer/cazy_webscraper/README.md

 `--genera` - List of genera to restrict the scrape to.
 Default: None, filter not applied to scrape.

 `--log`, `-l` - Target path to write out a log file.
 If not called, no log file is written.
 Default: None (no log file is written out).

+`--name_update` - Boolean, whether to overwrite the existing protein name (previously retrieved from UniProt).
+Default: do not update.

 `--nodelete_cache` - When called, content in the existing cache dir will **not** be deleted.
 Default: False (existing content is deleted).